Skip to content

 After two years, Chris became very worried because the money from the sale of his mother’s house was running out.
 The social worker had told him that when Ivy’s savings dropped to £23,250, she would get some help from the Local Authority to pay her fees, but that she would have to move to a less expensive care home.

-She told Chris that if he did not want his mother moved, he would need to pay a top-up fee to the care home to make up the shortfall between the weekly cost and the maximum local authority weekly payment.
+She told Chris that if he did not want his mother moved, he would need to pay a top-up fee from his own money to the care home to make up the shortfall between the weekly cost and the maximum local authority weekly payment.
 The social worker said Chris would need to find about £85 a week to keep Ivy at the care home and he would need to sign a legal agreement to promise to pay this figure every week.

 Chris was determined his mother should not move – she had become settled at the care home after three years and while she still had a lot of challenging behaviour and was not easy to look after, he knew moving her after so long would be psychologically damaging.